hkoivisto/Election_Analysis/README.md

     - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
     - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
   - The winner of the election was:
-    - Diana DeGEtte, who received 73.8% of the vote and 272,892 votes.
+    - Diana DeGette, who received 73.8% of the vote and 272,892 votes.

+  ![Election_summary]

   ## Election Audit Summary
   This audit script is designed so that any csv file of election results can be processed.